 - Stick to your budget

 Setting a budget is just the first step.
 Sticking to it is where the real work comes in.
-You can keep track of your budget manually or with the budgeting tool on the MyOCCU Mobile Banking App.
+You can keep track of your budget manually or with the budgeting tool.
 Take a look at your budget every few days to see where you stand.
 If you’ve exceeded spending in one category, trim down spending in another.
 Be sure to take note of your final results each month and make any necessary adjustments.

 You can do this!
 While it won’t always be easy, sticking to a budget will help you gain financial stability well into the future.